GET IN TOUCH

 Where Liens Are Recorded

 Delaware tax liens are recorded at the Superior Court in the county where the filing occurs.
 However, the lien is not limited to that jurisdiction; it applies statewide.
 This means that property in any Delaware county may be subject to enforcement, regardless of where the lien was originally filed.
+Once recorded, the lien gains the same legal status as a court judgment.
+It can affect real estate, bank accounts, and other assets until the balance is paid in full or officially released.

-Public Record and Credit Impact
+Public Record and Visibility

 Comparison 1: Delaware vs. Federal Lien Filing Overview

-• Federal: Lasts for 10 years from the assessment date, unless extended under federal law.
+Duration — Delaware liens are effective for 20 years and may be renewed if the balance remains unpaid.
+Federal liens last for 10 years from the assessment date, unless extended under federal law.

-• Federal: Filed with the county or state recording office, depending on jurisdiction.
+Filing Office — Delaware liens are recorded with the county prothonotary (Superior Court).
+Federal liens are filed with the county or state recording office, depending on jurisdiction.

 The Impact of a Delaware Tax Lien